tranleanh/darkeras-yolov4/README.md

 - YOLOv4

 ### How to Use
-- Make a new directory named "weights"
-- Download pre-trained weights from official Darknet [website](https://pjreddie.com/darknet/yolo/) or your trained weights and put them into "weights" folder
+- Put pre-trained weights from official Darknet [website](https://pjreddie.com/darknet/yolo/) or your trained weights into "weights" folder (If you use your model trained on your customed dataset, please change NUM_CLASS and ANCHORS in the notebooks)
 - Run YOLOv3: darkeras-yolov3.ipynb
 - Run YOLOv4: darkeras-yolov4.ipynb